nobody246/scql/README.md

-Tested on Chicken-scheme and uses "extras, srfi-1 and srfi-13"
+Tested on Chicken-scheme and depends on "extras, srfi-1 and srfi-13"